shaystevens/INFO201-assignments/milestone1/milestone1.md

 <li>Can you please into detail about the differences on how you operate between NZ & AU?
 <li>Need to confirm how invoices should be sent.
 Mail or email?
 <li>How do customers contact you?
+<li>Can you please tell me more about how you will get the products to the customer.
+<li>Would you like any other sorting options like sort by price low to high?
 </ul>
 </p>